colm-mchugh/benchmark_scripts/README.md

 # Setup
-Setup for running bcc and flamegraph in a docker container
+Setup for generating on and off flamegraphs in a docker container

 ## Install packages: